Education and Social Policy: Admissions Requirements

 - How do you see this program assisting you with achieving your objectives?

 - Official, up-to-date transcripts of all undergraduate and graduate programs.
-Applicants are required to have a BA or BS.
+Applicants are required to have a B.A. or B.S.
 All majors are eligible.
-A minimum of 3.0/4.0 is competitive.
+A minimum GPA of 3.0/4.0 is competitive.

 - Three letters of recommendation from individuals with knowledge of the applicant's research experience, academic preparation and potential ability as a graduate student.

-The deadline for all applications is December 15 for study beginning the following Fall term.
+The deadline for all applications is Dec.
+15 for study beginning the following fall term.

-In general, it is not possible to take required core courses before becoming admitted.
+In general, it is not possible to take required core courses before being admitted.
 The required core courses are generally restricted to students already admitted into the program.